aderbalfarias/ddd-partial-implementation/README.md

 ## Configuration

-For this project to work on your machine, you have to replace the line below.
+For this project to work on your machine, you have to replace the line below on file Web.config.

 ```xml
 <add name="Connection" connectionString="Data Source=yourserver; initial catalog=DbExample;user id=youruser;password=yourpassword;" providerName="System.Data.SqlClient" />